Active learning with technology: bringing students, faculty, and information together

 Technology is an integral part of teaching and learning at Miami.
 More than half of the courses at Miami use technology in the classroom at some level.
 For example, clicker technology, supplementary podcasts, and web-enhanced courses are designed to increase active learning; communication spaces such as wikis and blogs are used to facilitate project-based, collaborative learning; and computer-based animations and simulations help develop critical thinking skills.

 Approximately 89 percent of instructors use a web-based course management system to extend the academic experience outside the classroom.
 Faculty can post announcements, course outlines, syllabi, handouts, assignments, and grades; conduct online-mediated discussions through discussion boards, chat, and email; and allow online submission of assignments.
-Miami's course management system, Niihka (pronounced nee-ka), is configured in Sakai, an open source collaboration and learning environment.
+Miami's current course management system, Niihka (pronounced nee-ka), is configured in Sakai, an open source collaboration and learning environment.

 Nearly 100% of the centrally scheduled classrooms on the Oxford and regional campuses are configured with a standard technology to meet the needs of faculty and students.
 Minimum technology in these classrooms includes ceiling-mounted digital projector, instructor station with resident computer, USB connections, iPod jacks, DVD/VHS player, laptop interface, auxiliary video inputs, and Crestron touchpad controls.
 Many rooms are also equipped with document cameras or digital whiteboards.
 The standardized control system and integrated data network allow instructors to move easily between classrooms on all campuses.